 The road bike has two types of handlebars for the road cyclist various needs.
 Drop-bar handlebars are for the cyclist who wants to go faster.
 They are lightweight and create a more aerodynamic riding position, while also allowing you to better transfer your energy to move the bike.
 However, they may also put more strain on your back.
 The flat-bar handlebars allow you to sit up in a more upright position to reduce strain on your back, wrist, and shoulders, but they are less efficient in speed than the drop-bar road bike is.

 Remember that even after you know what type of bike is best suited for you, you need to make sure it fits properly.
-Test any bicycle and ride it around before buying.
+For details on finding the right size bike, check out our sizing guides.

 A few things to look for: